akakie/OLLI-search/README.md

 1. MacBook pro
 1. El Capitan 10.11.6
 1. Editors:
+   -   Textmate v2 with Github markdown
    -   MacDown v0.6 Github flavored markdown editor
-   -   Textmate v2 with Github markdown

 1. Source management: Github public repository
 2. Browsers
    - Chrome
    - Firefox
 1. Text format is Github Flavored Markdown

-##Caveat Emptor
+##Caveat Lector

 The notes may or may not be useful to anyone who is not or has not enrolled in the corresponding class.
 Use at your own risk.